2010s in the music industry: Exclusive releases

 On the business side, exclusive releases can help digital music conglomerates attract a significant number on new subscribers (depending on the artist) as well as free promotion for the firm.
 On the other side of the equation, the artist is paid a nominal fee in addition to the streaming revenue.

 Exclusive streaming may be on the way out just as quickly as it appeared.
 Record labels have begun to realize that exclusively releasing through one or two streaming services could stunt the long-term growth in subscription music.
 The upfront fee may be enticing to struggling labels in the short term, but may hurt their overall sales and streaming while the streaming services themselves benefit much more from the PR, new users, and streaming itself.

-Following the release of Frank Ocean's exclusive release of his album Blonde, Lucian Grainge, CEO of Universal Music Group banned exclusive distribution with streaming services by UMG artists.
+Following Frank Ocean's exclusive release of his album Blonde, Lucian Grainge, CEO of Universal Music Group, banned exclusive distribution with streaming services by UMG artists.

-But exclusive releases are still poised to benefit both the artists themselves, and the streaming service.
-It is possible that the practice will continue from superstar artists who record and release music from their own labels (like Frank Ocean did with Blonde).
-This would be yet another reason for artists to leave their labels; they would reap more financial benefits in cutting out the labels.